Today, I am going to talk about one of the biggest Cloud wars of the centuries i.e.: AWS vs Microsoft Azure: which one

 Azure is also not very behind.
 It’s only a matter of time before Azure takes the lead.
 This becomes more likely considering how all companies are migrating from AWS to Azure to satisfy their business needs.
 The research company Gartner has released a Magic Quadrant which shows the competition is now neck to neck between the Microsoft Azure and AWS Cloud war.

 Microsoft Azure is not far behind AWS when it comes to services as well.
-Azure service offerings are constantly updated and improved on to help users.
+Azure service offerings are constantly updated and improved to help users.

-Let’s look at the cost of the very basic instance which is a virtual machine of 2 virtual CPUs and 8GB RAM.
+Let’s look at the cost of the extremely basic instance which is a virtual machine of two virtual CPUs and 8GB RAM.

 - For AWS this will cost you approximately 0.0928 USD/hour.

 - For the same instance in Azure, it will cost you approximately 0.096 USD/hour.

-AWS provides a significant number of its services for free, helping users get hands-on experience with the platform, products and services.
+AWS provides a considerable number of its services for free, helping users get hands-on experience with the platform, products, and services.
 The services under free tier fall under two categories:

 - Services that will remain free forever